-Special assessment taken out of award.
-When only part of your property is condemned, a special assessment levied against the remaining property may be taken out of your condemnation award.
+Special assessment retained out of award.

+When only part of your property is condemned, a special assessment levied against the remaining property may be retained by the governing body out of your condemnation award.
 An assessment may be levied if the remaining part of your property benefited by the improvement resulting from the condemnation.
 Examples of improvements that may cause a special assessment are widening a street and installing a sewer.

-To figure your net condemnation award, you generally reduce the award by the assessment taken out of the award.
+To figure your net condemnation award, you must reduce the amount of the award by the assessment retained out of the award.

 Example.
 To widen the street in front of your home, the city condemned a 25-foot deep strip of your land.
 You were awarded \$5,000 for this and spent \$300 to get the award.
 Before paying the award, the city levied a special assessment of \$700 for the street improvement against your remaining property.
 The city then paid you only \$4,300.
-Your net award is \$4,000 (\$5,000 total award minus \$300 expenses in obtaining the award and \$700 for the special assessment taken out).
+Your net award is \$4,000 (\$5,000 total award minus \$300 expenses in obtaining the award and \$700 for the special assessment retained).

-If the \$700 special assessment were not taken out of the award and you were paid \$5,000, your net award would be \$4,700 (\$5,000 - \$300).
-The net award would not change, even if you later paid the assessment from the amount you received.
+If the \$700 special assessment was not retained out of the award and you were paid \$5,000, your net award would be \$4,700 (\$5,000 - \$300).
+The net award would not change, even if you later paid the assessment from the amount vou received.

 Severance damages received.
-If severance damages are included in the condemnation proceeds, the special assessment taken out is first used to reduce the severance damages.
+If severance damages are included in the condemnation proceeds, the special assessment retained out of the severance damages is first used to reduce the severance damages.
 Any balance of the special assessment is used to reduce the condemnation award.

 Example.
 You were awarded \$4,000 for the condemnation of your property and \$1,000 for severance damages.
 You spent \$300 to obtain the severance damages.
-A special assessment of \$800 was taken out of the award.
+A special assessment of \$800 was retained out of the award.
 The \$1,000 severance damages are reduced to zero by first subtracting the \$300 expenses and then \$700 of the special assessment.
 Your \$4,000 condemnation award is reduced by the \$100 balance of the special assessment, leaving a \$3,900 net condemnation award.